drisso/archive-scRNAseq/README.md

 ## To install

-To install from Github, you need to have the large file system installed (https://git-lfs.github.com/) to clone the repository and have the data download.
+To install from Github, you need to have the large file storage installed (https://git-lfs.github.com/) to clone the repository and have the data download.
 Once you have a local copy of the repository on your system, run
 ```
 R CMD INSTALL <path/to/repository>
 ```